A cool and easy way to make personalized placemats is to decoupage them with maps of your favorite cities.

 The City Maps I used for my Personalized placemats

 The maps I used were from some of my favourite European cities, but I have loads more favourites I just need more maps.

 - LONDON Map: I used to live and work in London and still visit regularly.
 There is so much to see and do in the city I never tire of it.

 - PARIS Map: A beautiful city.
 I first visited relatives there as a child and more recently went with friends.

 - STOCKHOLM: It’s a fabulous city surrounded by water and has a lovely chilled out Scandi vibe.

 - BARCELONA: A city and beach all in one with great tapas and all that inspiring Gaudi architecture!

 - BUDAPEST: I visited for the first time last year, and not only was it a beautiful city full of history but it also had a unique party atmosphere and is very cheap.

-Which are your favourite cities ?
+Which are your favorite cities?